SFBdragon/electrosim/README.md

 A simple program for watching positive and electric charges dance around each other, warping the electric field around them.

+Made this in an afternoon.
+Hello PHY1004W 2023!

 ### Vector Field View

 ![Vector Field View](screenshots/arrows.png)